-When racehorse American Pharoah won the Triple Crown for the first time in 37 years, it was a triumph of high tech as much as it was pluck, luck or breeding.
+When racehorse American Pharoah won the Triple Crown for the first time in 37 years, it was a triumph of high tech as much as pluck, luck, or breeding.
 The New York Times explains how science helped out:

-[Jeff] Seder and [Patti] Miller are bloodstock agents, innovative ones, who lean on science and databases to pick out fast, big-hearted horses for their clients… When Mr. Seder and Ms. Miller scanned the colt’s heart and spleen, when they checked his airways, Mr. Seder saw what he described as a memorable cardiovascular system.
+[Jeff] Seder and [Patti] Miller are bloodstock agents, innovative ones, who lean on science and databases to pick out fast, big-hearted horses for their clients… When Mr. Seder and Ms. Miller scanned [American Pharoah’s] heart and spleen, when they checked his airways, Mr. Seder saw what he described as a memorable cardiovascular system.

 That’s right: the old-fashioned “heart of a champion” is now a “memorable cardiovascular system.”
-That’s what you get in the era of scanning a new colt’s internal organs for clues to his future speed.
+That’s what you get in the new era of scanning a colt’s internal organs for clues to his future speed and stamina.

 “He was completely out of everybody else’s league… The heart was what made him able to do what he did.
 It explained how he was able to do what he did in the Belmont Stakes — a mile and a half race (Secretariat won by 31 lengths in track-record time)… It would be impossible for a horse with a small heart to do that.”